jinn505/resume-optimizer/README.md

 - 🧠 Uses autonomous agents (Analyzer, Optimizer, Writer) via CrewAI
 - ✍️ Generates **3 impactful bullet points per experience or project**
 - 🎯 Ensures JD alignment and technical relevance
-- ⚡ Powered by Groq’s LLaMA 3.1 8B for blazing-fast generation
+- ⚡ Powered by openrouter’s deepseek/deepseek-chat:free for blazing-fast generation
 - 🌐 Easy API access with FastAPI
+- 👊 ATS checker to check if your resume is good enough to shortlist you for the job.

 ---